Getting Started with Git

 Configure

 Change settings.
-It can be repository settings, or system-wide or global settings.
+It can be the repository settings, or system or global settings.

 # Output and set basic global variables